- CATTLE ENTRY FORM 2019

 11. All animals should be accompanied by a valid passport.
 Passports will be checked before 9.30am

 13. Safety: It is a condition of entry that exhibitors conform to the requirements of the Society’s Safety Policy, of the Health and Safety at Work Act 1974 and for ensuring that safe working practices are followed by themselves, their employees, Agents and Contractors.
 Exhibitors shall at all times comply with the instructions of the show officials.
-In particular, smoking in the Cattle Marquee is prohibited.
+In particular, smoking in the Cattle Marquee is strictly prohibited.

 14. Cattle handling: The Health and Safety Executive have issued notes of guidance in the subject of handling bulls.
 It is the responsibility of the exhibitor to ensure that: